-Design approach.
 The system should provide facilities for displaying multiple images at a time (e.g., a table of large thumbnails).
 The analyst should be able to select particular images with common features, and then bulk-entering data for those selected images all at once.
-The analyst should also be able to choose the appropriate thumbnail size, as the features of interest needs to be discernable.
+The analyst LI EV_Ecology and Evolution

-Timelapse example.
 The overview supplied in Timelapse, discussed above and previously illustrated in Figure 7, allows the analyst to review multiple images at the same time.
-The analyst can quickly trade-off the number of images displayed vs. the image size (to optimize just-discernable features with the number of images shown) by zooming in or out of different overview levels with the scroll wheel.
+The analyst can quickly trade-off the number of images displayed versus the image size (to optimize just-discernable features with the number of images shown) by zooming in or out of different overview levels with the scroll wheel.
 The analyst can then select and bulk-edit data for one or more of those images.
-For example, Figure 7 shows how the analyst selected only those images with a full view of a goat in it (the first 5 images), where she has entered a '1' in the Goats Counter field and 'Full body view' in the Comment field.
+For example, Figure 7 shows how the analyst selected only those images with a full view of a goat in it (the first five images), where she has entered a "1" in the Goats Counter field and "Full body view" in the Comment field.
 Those values are then applied to all the selected images.
 Interface subtleties are also addressed.
 As multiple selections are done, the data fields and their contents are adjusted to reflect that selection.
-For example, and as also shown in Figure 7, the DateTime data field is disabled as bulk-editing that field makes little sense.
+For example, and as also shown in Figure 7, the DateTime data field is disabled as bulkediting that field makes little sense.
 If a data field in the selected images all share the same data value, that value is displayed.
-Otherwise a '...' symbol is displayed to indicate that their values differ.
+Otherwise a "..." symbol is displayed to indicate that their values differ.

-10. THEME: SORTING AND FILTERING THE IMAGE SEQUENCE
+9 | ISSUE: SORTING AND FILTERING THE IMAGE SEQUENCE